nFnK/googleFirebaseExample/README.md

 ==================

+This is to demonstrate how to show data and change the data using javascript in a firebase database.

 This uses an example database on my firebase account.
 Contact me if you have any questions.

 Created by Joshua Eagle (joshuaseagle@gmail.com) : www.eagle-js.com